 Every year in Wisconsin, approximately 40,000 people are injured in auto accidents and almost 600 people are killed.
 These statistics, however, cannot adequately convey the enormous impact that these accidents have on victims and their families.
 If you sustain injuries in a car crash, then you could face not only a painful recovery, but also thousands of dollars in medical bills.
 Additionally, you may be unable to return to work, and your lost income can create an even greater strain on your finances.
 If someone else’s negligence caused your accident, then you may be able to file a claim to recover compensation for these losses.
 However, you should always consult with a local car accident attorney to ensure that you receive a fair offer.

-The attorney you trust with your case must be someone who empathizes with you and uses that empathy as motivation to aggressively pursue justice.
-At Martin Law Office, S.C. in Oak Creek, our Wisconsin car accident attorneys combine legal and medical experience to deliver smart, assertive and compassionate representation that produces positive results.
+The attorney you trust with your case must be someone who empathizes with you.
+A good attorney uses that empathy as motivation to aggressively pursue justice.
+At Martin Law Office, our Wisconsin car accident attorneys combine legal and medical experience to deliver representation that produces positive results.
 We represent drivers, passengers and pedestrians who have been injured by negligent or reckless drivers.

 Immediately after an accident you should call the authorities and get immediate medical attention for anyone who needs it.
 Then, to protect your claim, you should: